 Perfect for blending into the moor and in three different colours; bracken, marl and thistle.
 Made by Royal Warrant holders Campbells of Beauly, up in the Scottish Borders.

 These socks include a message of your choice in a contrasting colour.
-“Gun/Dog” or “Sorry/My Bird” are some popular choices If you want a personal message, it’s £5 extra (maybe the name of your shoot or your dogs?)
+“Gun/Dog” or “Sorry/My Bird” are some popular choices.
+You can create a personal message too (maybe the name of your shoot or your dogs?)

 These feature a classic lattice top with a matching garter (useful if you lose your garters or want to make sure they ‘go’ with the socks).
 Made in a Merino acrylic blend.